 Signs of ovulation

 Your ovulation cycle determines the exact date on which you conceive.
 Ovulation usually occurs between 13 to 20 days after the first day of your period, depending on the length of your cycle.
 When you ovulate, one of your ovaries releases an egg that travels into your fallopian tube.
-To conceive, your partner’s sperm must also travel to the fallopian tube and meet the egg at the optimal time, which can be difficult to determine without careful observation.
+To conceive, your partner’s sperm must also travel to the fallopian tube and meet the egg at the optimal time.
+This can be difficult to determine without careful observation.

 There are several methods you can use to help predict when you ovulate.
 If you look for ovulation’s signs and signals, you can predict a window for fertility that will help you determine when you and your partner should have intercourse.